thepanacealab/covid19_twitter/README.md

 01/10/21 Version 44 of the dataset.
 Sorry for the delay, CRON job didn't run properly yesterday.
 Dailies have been added for 1/09/, 1/08 and 1/07.

-01/07/21 Daily data (under the /dailies/ folder) has been added for 1/06 and 1/05, note that some tweets will bleed into the following day due to different timezones captured.

-01/05/21 Daily data (under the /dailies/ folder) has been added for 1/04 and 1/03, note that some tweets will bleed into the following day due to different timezones captured.

-1/03/21 Version 43 of the dataset.
-First update of 2021!.
-Dailies have been added for 1/01, 1/02, and 12/31.

-12/31/20 Daily data (under the /dailies/ folder) has been added for 12/30 and 12/29, note that some tweets will bleed into the following day due to different timezones captured.

-12/29/20 Daily data (under the /dailies/ folder) has been added for 12/28 and 12/27, note that some tweets will bleed into the following day due to different timezones captured.

-12/27/20 Version 42 of the dataset.
-Last version in 2020, please follow our Twitter (@drjmbanda) for some cool year-long visualizations.
-Dailies have been added for 12/26, 12/25, and 12/24.

-12/24/20 Daily data (under the /dailies/ folder) has been added for 12/23 and 12/22, note that some tweets will bleed into the following day due to different timezones captured.

-12/22/20 Daily data (under the /dailies/ folder) has been added for 12/21 and 12/20, note that some tweets will bleed into the following day due to different timezones captured.

-12/13/20 Version 41 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
-Dailies have been added for 12/19, 12/18, and 12/17.

 # Covid-19 Twitter chatter dataset for scientific use